grdavies99/Spacetagram/README.md

 # Spacetagram
-My project submission for Shopify frontend SWE internship 2022
+My project A project made by Garrett Davies, using HTML/CSS, JavaScript and, JSON

 Directions for use: